seng438-winter-2024/seng438-a4-AlexMclean42/seng438-a4-team-1.md

 3. Add Item to Watchlist: - Dom
 4. Purchase Item: - Dom
 5. Manage Account Settings:
-6. Create and Manage a Saved Search:
+6. Create a Saved Search: Hamd
 7. Click on the "Sign up" link. - Alex
 8. Click on the "Sign In" link. - Alex